htool/signalk-polar-performance-plugin/README.md

  - environment.wind.angleTrueWater

 ## Polar diagram
-For starters, use the plugin config to set one polar diagram.
+Use the plugin config to configure the polar diagram.
 Simple interpolation will be used to get the corresponding values from the polar diagram info.
 For polar diagrams you can check [ORC sailboat data](https://jieter.github.io/orc-data/site/).

 ## Calculated performance data
-The following data is calculated
+### The following data is calculated
  - Upwind / beat angle (performance.beatAngle)
  - Downwind / run / gybe angle (performance.gybeAngle)
  - Upwind / beat VMG (performance.beatAngleVelocityMadeGood)